lpervez/Graph-Algorithm-Simulator/docs/EXAMPLES.md

 :---: | :---:

 ### Example 4
-Running Dijkstra's in the simulator
+Running Prim's in the simulator

-You can try out Dijkstra's algorithm one step at a time to help debugging your code.
+You can try out Prim's algorithm one step at a time to help debugging your code.

 Image|Explanation
 :---: | :---: